php-fig/fig-standards/proposed/http-message.md

 interface MessageInterface
 {
     /**
-     * Gets the HTTP protocol version.
+     * Gets the HTTP protocol version as a string containing only the HTTP
+     * version (e.g., "1.1", "1.0").
      *
      * @return string HTTP protocol version.
      */